oncelaliser/oncelaliser/README.md

 ## I am currently learning ML, I am interested on AI technologies

-## I am trying to improve my skills on C++ and DSA    you can check my repositories that I made wtih tutorial or alone.
+## I am trying to improve my skills on C++ and DSA    you can check my repositories that I made.

 ## I like learning and building things and you can find many beautiful things here, I believe you will love them